 Personally, I am writting a complaint to the FCC and I will be contacting the cooperate office for Wal-Mart as well.
 I encourage all of you to do tbe same.

-Review about: Straight Talk Wireless 10gb Plan Mobile Hotspot Plan.
+Product or Service Mentioned: Straight Talk Wireless 10gb Plan Mobile Hotspot Plan.

 Reason of review: Not as described.